written by Racheal Cook MBA

 I know that if I hadn’t worked ahead of my plan, so many things would have fallen through the cracks.
-I wasn’t able to record podcast episodes because my voice was gone, I was coughing non-stop, my throat was so sore.
+I wasn’t able to record podcast episodes because my voice was gone, and I was coughing non-stop.
 If my podcast depended on me to record it the week that it was going to go out, we would be in trouble.
-You wouldn’t have heard any podcasts in February 2020.
+You wouldn’t have heard any podcasts episodes in February 2020.

-Because I have a plan with clear priorities and clear systems in place in my business – even though I spent two weeks on the sofa with sick kids watching all the Harry Potter movies – the business continued to run without me.
+Because I have a plan with clear priorities and clear systems in place – even though I spent two weeks on the sofa with sick kids watching all the Harry Potter movies – the business continued to run without me.

 That is pretty amazing!

 I know that this is the type of security that so many entrepreneurs truly want in their business because we all know that we are going to be thrown these internal curveballs.